ealva-com/eAlvaBrainz/README.md

 * Moshi annotated data classes for codegen and json adapter generation
 * Moshi combination of data class style, annotations, and adapters to support the Null Object Pattern
 * Moshi annotation and adapter to support a fallback strategy for items missing from json (part of Null Object pattern)
-* Moshi adapter that peeks names to determine which subtype to instantiate
+* Moshi adapter that peeks names to determine which subtype to instantiate in relationships
 * Retrofit interfaces defined with suspend or returning a flow
 * Retrofit, OkHttp, and Moshi builders to fully support the Rest client
 * Sealed class MusicBrainzResult from MusicBrainzService as opposed to exceptions